 The Vanishing Towns of Southeastern Oklahoma

 While many towns in Southeastern Oklahoma flourished, others simply vanished.
-For many of these towns, their virtual abandonment began in the late 1800s as the railroad construction flourished throughout Indian Territory.
+Many of these towns' virtual abandonment began in the late 1800s as railroad construction flourished throughout Indian Territory.
 Other towns were simply swallowed up by the progress of their neighbors.

 The abandonment of Kully Chaha, located three miles south of Cameron, was the result of the railroads.
 The town was located three miles south of Cameron.
 It had a post office from February 15, 1881, until November 15, 1913.
 The postmaster was A.H.
 Ritter, followed by M.C.
 Loggains.
 The name is Choctaw and means "High Spring," in reference to a spring high on Sugar Loaf Mountain.

 Even though the post office was established in 1881, the town had existed long before that.
 In 1879, the town is described as a "small Choctaw Indian Village in Indian Territory."
 In the 1890s, Kully Chaha was advertised as a "Mountain Resort," and a veritable, "Perfect paradise to the invalid and overworked."

 In that town, a general mercantile store, a Masonic lodge, a blacksmith shop, and a small hotel were known to have existed.
 This was mostly an agricultural community, with most of the population living and working on farms outside of the town center.

 2. The Twin Towns of Caston

 Caston is one of those towns with quite a unique history.
 The name of the town began as Braidwood, then was changed to Pocahontas, and finally Caston Switch.
 Braidwood was first established on July 11, 1891.
 On May 11, 1895, the name of the town was changed to Pocahontas, and then once again changed to Caston Switch, April 18, 1898.
 Caston Switch, so named because of the railroad switching station there, merged with the small town of Caston on that same year.